gyakoo/superjumper/README.md

 # superjumper
-Small c++ minimalist multiplayer game where you have to jump on blocks to clear the level.
+Small minimalist multiplayer game created as a test of simple C (with little C++) where you have to jump on blocks to clear the level.
 Allows +4 players simultaneously and modding new levels/sound/sprites.

 You have to clear each level presented by jumping over all blocks making them disappear in a fourth dimension.
 Depending on level, you have a limited or unlimited number of boosters, something